 Chicago State University's Distance Learning programs are designed for technologically literate students with an interest in learning from a distance.
 However, other interested students can receive hands-on training from the CTRE in order to prepare for distance learning courses.
 Various computer-training workshops are offered several times a year.
 A key element to successful completion of these programs is access to course delivery systems.
 For example, online courses require students to have immediate access to the Internet, electronic mail, and electronic discussion sessions.
-Online courses require students to have immediate access to the Internet of the set of the Internet and a CSU electronic mail account.
+Online courses require students to have immediate access to the Internet and a CSU electronic mail account.